Svalbard Case Study

 A coal-fired power station in Svalbard meets the energy requirements of the island.
 Along with the need to fly frequently, it is one of the reasons why the carbon footprint of Svalbard residents is among the largest in Europe.

 The island has the potential to meet its energy needs through solar energy during the summer when there are 24 hours of sunlight.
 To overcome this Svalbard town council has reached an agreement with the Norwegian government to build a hydrogen power plant, which will generate clean electricity, producing only water as a byproduct.
 However, the coal mining community have to be won over before it is constructed.
-Though this should be achievable given only 45 people now work at the coal mine, which is currently at 10% of its former capacity.
+Though this should be achievable, given that only 45 people now work at the coal mine, which is currently at 10% of its former capacity.

 Fishing in Svalbard

 The Barents Sea that surrounds Svalbard is home to some of the best fishing grounds in the world, with over 150 species of fish, including haddock and herring.
-Fishing in this area is controlled, which means it is sustainable as overfishing is illegal.
+Fishing in this area is controlled, which means it is sustainable, as overfishing is illegal.

 Tourism in Svalbard